kevalnagda/kevalnagda.github.io/_posts/2020-11-12-jenkins-in-docker.md

 ---
 layout: single
-title: "Jenkins Docker tutorial"
+title: "Set up Jenkins in Docker"
 date: 2020-11-10 12:00:00 +530
 categories: jekyll update
 ---

-In this blog, we learn how to setup Jenkins in a Docker container.
+In this blog, we learn how to run Jenkins in a Docker container.

 ## What is Jenkins?